smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/README.md

 Ideally elastic's response would include enough information to deduce the array index for each highlighted fragment but unfortunately this is still [an open issue](https://github.com/elastic/elasticsearch/issues/7416).

 Arrays of objects are equally ordered.
-Additionally, their structure is made to follow the source array's structure
+Additionally, their structure follows the source array's structure

 <details>